 There are certain items (often from Zara) that I see women wearing almost every day on my commute.
-There have even been Instagram accounts set up in order to showcase these cult pieces, such as that blue-and-white Zara coat.
+There have even been Instagram accounts set up in order to showcase these cult pieces, such as that Zara dress.
 I did some thorough research to discover the most-spotted items this month (i.e., I asked the Who What Wear UK office and put the question into all my WhatsApp groups) to see which pieces were the most popular in London.
-It quickly became clear that there are some high-street hits you're bound to see in any London office or underground station.
+It quickly became clear that there are some high-street hits you're bound to see in any office or Underground station in the capital.
 In fact, you might already own some of them.

 In the summer, it was almost impossible to walk down the street without bumping into someone wearing that Zara dress, beloved for its cool, low-maintenance appeal.
 The throw-on-and-go dress has consequently exploded onto the high street, with everyone from Arket to Topshop creating their own iterations.